Skylyfe-Inc/PYPStudio/client/README.md

-# Place Your Print Studio

-A 3D product customization platform that enables users to create unique apparel designs with color customization, file uploads, and AI-generated designs.

 ## Overview

 Place Your Print Studio offers an interactive 3D environment where users can customize various products including shirts, hoodies, boots, and sneakers.
 The application features: